patrick-blom/pablo-career/pablo-career/README.txt

 = How can I edit the Plugin-Styles =
 The Plugin-CSS is located in the `/public/css` directory inside plugin dir.
 Feel free to edit these to your needs.

+== Changelog ==

+= v1.0.2 =
+* Edit shortcode rendering.
+Lists and detail view will now appear anywhere in the text and not only at the top
+* Add some documentation

+= v1.0.1 =
+* Add some documentation